dodgymike/hackrf-wiki/Multiple-device-hardware-level-syncronisation.md

 The HackRF case has small plastic clips holding it together.
 These are usually **destroyed** when the case is opened.
 Please follow the instructions in [this video](https://www.youtube.com/watch?v=zuXJtpTSEJM) by [Jared Boone](https://twitter.com/sharebrained).

 # Connect the clocks
 Connecting the HackRF clocks together will force them to sample at precisely the same rate.
-The individual samples will most likely be sampled at slightly different time due to phase offsets in the clock ICs, but for most purposes this is acceptable.
+The individual samples will most likely be sampled at slightly different times due to phase offsets in the clock ICs, but for most purposes this is acceptable.

 Choose a **primary** HackRF, and connect the clock sync cable from the _clock out_ connector to the _clock in_ connector of the **second** HackRF.
 If you're using another HackRF, connect the **second** HackRF's _clock out_ to the **third** HackRF's _clock in_.